AnachronisticTech/jussa-raffle/README.md

 ## Local preview

 Open `index.html` in your browser to preview the page locally.
 If you’re running a local web server, make sure the `resources/` and `images/` folders remain in the same relative locations.

+## GitHub Pages workflow

+The workflow defined in `.github/workflows/deploy.yml` builds and publishes the site to GitHub Pages.
+During the build it runs `scripts/generate-image-manifests.js`, which scans every `assets/**/images/` directory and writes an `index.json` file listing the contained images.
+This lets non-technical contributors add or remove images simply by dragging files into the `images/` folder—no manual manifest editing required.
+To test locally, run `node scripts/generate-image-manifests.js` before opening the site.